There’s a certain kind of loneliness that comes of never being asked the right questions. Many of us go years at a time subsisting on ... Read More

-A few weeks ago, I asked a handful of blog contributors and artists in our community to pass along a song that captures the spirit of Advent for them, but in a somewhat unconventional way.
+A few weeks ago, we asked a handful of our blog contributors and artists in our community to pass along a song that captures the spirit of Advent for them, but in a somewhat unconventional way.
 The result is The Rabbit Room’s very first Spotify playlist on our brand-new Spotify account—we hope it can provide a useful, imaginative entry point into the remaining days of Advent.
 Click through to see the choices made by various members of our community, along with their reasons for choosing as they did.

 “I Heard The Bells” by Beta Radio